Capitán Lodge - Argentina

-A sample fishing day: Breakfast is served at 8:00 a.m.
+A Typical Fishing Day: Breakfast is served at 8:00 a.m.
 You’ll leave for the river around 9:00 a.m., and fish until around 1:00 p.m.
 You’ll enjoy a streamside lunch of meats, cheese, olives, fruits, vegetables, and wine.
 After lunch and siesta, you’ll fish until 6:00 p.m.
 Guides will drive you back to the Lodge where you'll take a shower, and enjoy the open bar before dinner.
 Dinner is served late in Argentina, typically at 9:00 p.m.
 Fishing times are flexible.

 Capitán Lodge - on the Estancia

 You’ll fly to Ezeiza International Airport in Buenos Aires, Argentina.
 From Buenos Aires, you’ll take a two hour and 30-minute domestic flight to El Calafate.
-(For this flight, there is a 45-pound weight limit for total luggage.)
-You'll stay overnight in the mountain town of El Calafate.
-(No flights, hotels, or ground transfers between airports, are included in the package.)
-In the morning, a member of the Lodge staff will drive you from El Calafate to the Lodge, a five to six-hour drive.
+(You’ll need to take a ground transfer to Buenos Aires Airport (Jorge Newbery Airport AEP) which is the main airport for domestic flights across Argentina.
+For this flight, there is a 45-pound weight limit for total luggage.)
+You'll stay overnight in the beautiful mountain town of El Calafate.
+In the morning, a member of the Lodge staff will drive you to the Lodge, a seven-hour drive.
 You'll drive through the Patagonia Steppe, which is the seventh largest desert in the world.
+(No flights, hotels or ground transfers between airports are included in the package.)

 Add 70-percent of the package price

-Roundtrip ground transfers from El Calafate to the Lodge, meals, all wines, beer, and local spirits at the Lodge, guided fishing, fishing license, laundry service, and Wi-Fi.
+Roundtrip ground transfers from El Calafate to the Lodge, meals at the Lodge, all wines, beer, and local spirits at the Lodge, guided fishing, fishing license, and Wi-Fi.

 Packages do not include:

-International or domestic airfare, ground transfers/hotels/meals in Buenos Aires or El Calafate, domestic flight from Buenos Aires to El Calafate, fishing gear and tackle, gratuities for guides and house staff, and anything not mentioned under inclusions.
+International or domestic airfare, ground transfers/hotels/meals in Buenos Aires or El Calafate, domestic flight from Buenos Aires to El Calafate, fishing gear and tackle, gratuities for guides and house staff, Global Rescue, and IMG Signature Travel Insurance, and anything not mentioned under inclusions.

 7-nights and 6 ½-days guided fishing